Branches of the Cenél nEógain: Cenél mBinnigh

-Cenél Moain
+Cenél Moen

-The Cenél Moen (old Irish: Cineal Moain) are descended from Moain, son of Muiredach, son of Eógan, son of Niall of the Nine Hostages.
-In the 14th century, the clan was forced across the River Foyle by the O'Donnells to northeast and east Strabane, County Tyrone.
+The Cenél Moen are descended from Moen, son of Murdoch, son of Eógan.
+In the 14th century, this clan was forced across the River Foyle by the O'Donnells to northeast and east Strabane.

 Cenél Fearadhaigh

 The Cenél Fearadhaigh, or 'kindred of Ferry', descend from Feradach mac Muiredach (Ferry MacMurdoch), a grandson of Eógan, and by the 12th century controlled a large portion of County Tyrone and had penetrated deep into County Fermanagh.
 By the mid-14th century, the Maguires would break the power of the Cenél Fearadhaigh in Fermanagh.
+Some septs also appear prior to the 17th Century Plantation in the "woodkerne" inhabited forest of Glenconkeyne.
 Note:

 Fearadhaigh was spelt as Feradaig in Old Irish (c700-c900) and Middle Irish Gaelic (c900-c1200).